-Grading Period Grades Checked Fail 1 or 2 Classes Fail 3 or More Classes Proof Beginning of the year Previous Semester (S2 from previous year) Ineligible for One week of Competition (Monday - Sunday) Ineligible for 60 Scheduled School Days Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Principal Weekly Progress Current Term Grade Ineligible for One week of Competition (Monday - Sunday) Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Principal T1 - First Marking Period Marking Period One Final Grade Ineligible for One week of Competition (Monday - Sunday) Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Principal Weekly Progress Check (S1) Current Term Grade Ineligible for One week of Competition (Monday - Sunday) Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Principal T2 - Second Marking Period Semester One Grade Ineligible for One week of Competition (Monday - Sunday) Ineligible for 60 Scheduled School Days Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Principal Weekly Progress Check Current Term Grade Ineligible for One week of Competition (Monday - Sunday) Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Principal T3 - Third Marking Period Marking Period Three Final Grade Ineligible for One week of Competition (Monday - Sunday) Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Principal Weekly Progress Check Current Term Grade Ineligible for One week of Competition (Monday - Sunday) Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Principal
+Grading Period Grades Checked Fails 2 Classes Must show weekly improvement in all failed classes with teachers input/data Fail 3 or More Classes Proof Example: assignments turned in, after school tutoring, student/academic growth Beginning of the year Previous Semester (S2 from previous year) Ineligible for One week of Competition (Monday - Sunday) Ineligible for 60 Scheduled School Days Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Administration Weekly Progress Current Term Grade Ineligible for One week of Competition (Monday - Sunday) Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Administration T1 - First Marking Period Marking Period One Final Grade Ineligible for One week of Competition (Monday - Sunday) Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Administration Weekly Progress Check (S1) Semester One Grade Ineligible for One week of Competition (Monday - Sunday) Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Administration T2 - Second Marking Period Semester One Grade Ineligible for One week of Competition (Monday - Sunday) Ineligible for 60 Scheduled School Days Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Administration Weekly Progress Check Semester One Grade Ineligible for One week of Competition (Monday - Sunday) Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Administration

-T4 - Fourth Marking Period (S2) Ineligible for One week of Competition (Monday - Sunday) Scheduled School Days Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Principal no and i molpai
+T3 - Third Marking Period Marking Period Three Final Grade Ineligible for One week of Competition (Monday - Sunday) Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Administration Weekly Progress Check Current Term Grade Ineligible for One week of Competition (Monday - Sunday) Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Administration T4 - Fourth Marking Period (S2) Semester Two Grade Ineligible for One week of Competition (Monday - Sunday) Ineligible for 60 Scheduled School Days Weekly progress reports will be emailed each Friday @ 3:00PM to the AD and Administration

-Deficiencies in credit of the previous semester/trimester (not current semester/trimester) including incompletes, conditions and failures from a previous semester/trimester may be made up during a subsequent semester/trimester; summer sessions, night school, correspondence courses, online or by tutoring; as long as the school's policies are applied equally to all studentathletes.
+Deficiencies in credit of the previous semester/trimester (not current semester/trimester) including incompletes, conditions, and failures from a previous semester/trimester may be made up during a subsequent semester/trimester, summer sessions, night school, correspondence courses, online, or by tutoring, as long as the school's policies are applied equally to all student-athletes.

-An athlete deemed ineligible could return to the team if he/she receives before or after school help and make satisfactory progress for three days or completes an approved special project.
-This option must have the teacher's approval and is used in unforeseen circumstances related to injury or family emergencies ONLY that are approved by the Athletic Director and Principal.
+An athlete deemed ineligible could return to the team if he/she receives before or after-school help and makes satisfactory progress for three days or completes an approved special project.
+This option must have the teacher's approval and is used in unforeseen circumstances related to injury or family emergencies ONLY that are approved by the Athletic Director and Administration.